vaishalidewangan786/vaishalidewangan786/README.md

 - 💻 I enjoy solving real-world problems using Python, SQL, and cloud platforms like GCP and Databricks.
 - 📊 Tech Enthusiast.
 - 🚀 Always learning — exploring Databricks, cloud data engineering, and system design.
-- 📫 How to reach me: vaishalidewangan82768@gmail.com
+- 📫 How to reach me: vaishalidewangan82768@gmail.com or https://www.linkedin.com/in/vaishali-dewangan-2060721a5/
 - 😄 Pronouns: She/Her.

 <br><br>